geoportti/geospatial-challenge-camp/source/tabs/theme.rst

 The camp will focus on a set of subthemes that highlight different dimensions of sustainable mobility and transportation, offering inspiration for diverse perspectives and approaches.
 These sub-themes may evolve and expand as new partners, collaborators and, challenge topics are confirmed.

-.. grid:: 1

-    .. grid-item-card:: :fas:`bell`

-            More details about the sub-themes will be provided soon.